 Dwarfie Stane has been mentioned already in the 16th century by the mysterious Jo Ben in his work "Descriptio Insularum Orchadiarum".
 Already then the tomb was plundered – according to Jo Ben in this time there was already a hole in the ceiling of tomb.
 It is not explicitly clear whether the enormous stone "door" then was still in place – but later, in the 18th century it certainly was pushed out and now is lying in the front of stone.
 It is not likely that the door was pushed out before the hole was made in the roof.

-The hole in the ceiling was large: see the sunlight shining through the hole in image from Scotlands Places).
+The hole in the ceiling was large: the sunlight shines through the hole.